RA2CE feature: Equity analysis#

 4 7238291279 7238291270 4814.463765 15.0 3810.961251

-2. Load the origin_destination graph edges that hold geometry#
+2. Load the graph edges (with geometry)#

 path_output_graph = root_dir / "static" / "output_graph"